Aphrodite

 Behavior

-These dogs are nocturnal - up all night, and sleep most of the day - unless something is exciting going on.
+These dogs are nocturnal - up all night and sleep most of the day - unless something exciting is going on.

 Many dogs don't look to the sky for threats.
 These dogs do.
 Whenever a hawk or eagle gets too close, they start barking and chasing it.
 However, if a duck or robin flies over, they will ignore it.
 Somehow, they know the difference.

-On our daily perimeter walks, the two females are usually out in front of me by about 50 yards, moving back and forth quickly, looking for anything interesting.
-Dionysus is usually about five steps behind me, mainly watching his sisters for any sign of danger.
+On our daily perimeter walks, the two females are usually in front of me by about 50 yards, moving back and forth quickly, looking for anything interesting.
+Dionysus is generally about five steps behind me, mainly watching his sisters for any sign of danger.
 If he picks up any signal, he charges in at full speed.

 One story we like to tell folks is about their instinct to guard baby lambs...
 One time, when the pups were only about five months old, we had them in our fenced-in backyard with lambs that were about three months old.
 Michelle and I heard a disturbance in the middle of the night, so we looked out the window into the moonlit night.
 A pack of coyotes came in very close -- just outside of the fence.
 The coyotes were yipping and howling.
 They were interested in a meal.
 The lambs had bunched up in a tight group.
 The two female pups stayed with the lambs - circling them.
 Dionysus would charge out to the fence with the meanest little barks and growls he could make at his age.
 Each time he charged, the coyotes would scatter.
-We watched this in the moonlight over and over, ready to jump in if needed.
+We watched this in the moonlight repeatedly, ready to jump in if needed.
 But the pups handled it just fine.
 The coyotes gave up.

 Training

-So, this is the training program we used:
+This is the training program I used:

 Zeus, our previous Saint Bernard farm dog (who passed in 2020), was a wonderful mentor for the LGDs.
 He taught them many lessons that only another dog can teach.
 Things like: when the tone of alpha's voice gets low, you better pay attention; don't get close to a moving automobile; don't get close to the honey bee hives; and it is OK to let the baby lambs crawl over you.
 Zeus weighed about 145 pounds, was larger than the LGDs, was much older, and was here before them.
 So, he was dominant over them.